wendyverdonk93/docs/content/tools/server2server/3d-dynamics.md

 * The reason why your want to process Dynamic 3D Secure transactions
 * A fee can be requested for the use and/or implementation of the Dynamic 3D Secure
-* If multiple site are connected within a MultiSafepay Control, we need to know for which sites the Dynamic 3D Secure should be implemented.
+* If multiple site are connected within a MultiSafepay Control account, we need to know for which sites the Dynamic 3D Secure should be implemented.

 ## Minimum requirements to approve the use of Dynamic 3D Secure.